urban-eriksson/covid19-simulations/README.md

 First commit simple_sir.
 Visual studio code project

 Todo: incubation time, proximity factor (1-dimensional?), fit parameters to real data.
-Probably there is a need take into account the probability for an infected person to be identified as "confirmed".
+- Probably there is a need take into account the probability for an infected person to be identified as "confirmed".
+- The R0 is definitely a function of time.
+One can for simplicity have two values.
+One before and one after lockdown.

 ## Data read